10 best work vans in Australia (2026 update)

 A grey VW Crafter Van parked on a building site.

-The Volkswagen Crafter continues to be a top choice for businesses needing a van with generous cargo space.
-With a remarkable 18.4m³ of interior space, it stands out as one of the most spacious vans available – it’s the biggest on this list by almost 1.5m³.
+Top of our list for 2026 is the Volkswagen Crafter.
+An iconic work van, this VW has been a popular choice for businesses in Australia for a long time.
+With models offering up to 18.4mยณ of interior space, it stands out as one of the most spacious vans available.
+In fact, itโ€™s the biggest on this list by almost 1.5mยณ.ย

-Its 4.49-tonne GVM gives it an impressive payload capacity, making it perfect for heavy-duty tasks.
-Again, it’s top of our list in this regard.
+Its 4.49-tonne GVM gives it an impressive payload capacity, up to 2977kg, making it perfect for heavy-duty tasks.
+Again, itโ€™s best van in the country in this regard, too.

 Source: Volkswagen Australia